Kylie Jenner And Tyga Still Together Amid Cheating Rumors [Debunked]

 Kylie Jenner and Tyga are still very much together and it shows.
 Since the rapper has been on tour, rumors surfaced that the two have split.
 Kylie and Tyga put the rumors to rest by stepping out together on various occasions.

 The two are still together and the tabloids have the pictures to prove it.
 The 19-year-old socialite was seen with Tyga outside Kabuki restaurant in Los Angeles.
 Jenner was photographed wearing a band T-shirt with denim cutoff shorts.
-She opted for a casual look aside from her usual glammed-up style.
+She opted for a casual look aside from her usual glammed up style.
 Her boyfriend, Tyga, was seen snapping some of her photos as she looked down at the cement, according to Daily Mail.

 Let's hope he has plenty of free time!
 Leggy Kylie Jenner ropes boyfriend Tyga into snapping her outfit… after … https://t.co/gk5BuhPi5X